parakeet-tv/parakeet-extension/README.md

 Currently, all terminal windows (inputs and outputs) are synced to the server and all viewers.
 Your keystrokes are not synced; only submitted commands (eg. after you press enter) are synced, but all output is synced.

 If you'd like to take a deeper look, this extension is open source under the BSL 1.1 license: [Parakeet.tv Extension](https://github.com/parakeet-tv/parakeet-extension).

+For more information about how we process data, please see our [Privacy Policy](https://parakeet.tv/privacy).